API¶

 - patternstr

-- case_insensitivebool, optional
+- case_insensitivebool, default False

-case sensitivity for the channel name search, by default False
+Case sensitivity for the channel name search.

 - Returns:

-- list[str]
+- channelslist[str]

-name of the channels
+Names of the channels.

 - Raises: